aweymo-ui/geo_viz_oh/content/3_future.md

 {% include gallery-figure.html img="geo_viz_oh_05.jpg" alt="Current Oral History as Data user interface" caption="Current Oral History as Data User Interface" %}

-The Oral History as Data template that was used to host and visualize the Taylor recordings is powered by enriched data, in the form of CSV transcripts with start and end timestamps as well as tag fields along the rows where those subjects occur in the dialogue.
+The [Oral History as Data](https://oralhistoryasdata.github.io/) template that was used to host and visualize the Taylor recordings is powered by enriched data, in the form of CSV transcripts with start and end timestamps as well as tag fields along the rows where those subjects occur in the dialogue.

 {% include gallery-figure.html img="geo_viz_oh_02.jpg" alt="Oral History as Data user interface with timestamped geographic element, front and back end." caption="Oral History as Data user interface with timestamped geographic element, front and back end." %}

 It seems plausible to simply add a geographical coordinate field in the CSV on the line of dialogue where the location is mentioned, triggering a placemarker on a map displayed next to the transcript in the interface.
-These maps implement Leaflet, “an open-source JavaScript library for mobile-friendly interactive maps” that we currently use in all of our digital collections at U of I.19
+These maps implement [Leaflet](https://leafletjs.com/examples.html), “an open-source JavaScript library for mobile-friendly interactive maps” that we currently use in all of our digital collections at U of I.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>